abbas-taher/the-4-ways-to-group-sum-count-spark-snippets/README.md

             (idB,(3,18))
             (idC,(1,7))

-In this example the sale values are grouped by the key then each set of values belonging to the same key are counted and totaled to generate the result tuples.
+In this example, the sale values are grouped by the key then each set of values belonging to the same key are counted and totaled to generate the result tuples.
 For example there are 2 sales records with a total value of 6 for idA.

 ## Example 2: Using RDD with reduceByKey
      val sales = sc.parallelize( Seq( ("idA", 2), ("idA", 4), ("idB", 3), ("idB",5),("idB",10),("idC",7) ) )